-- 2nd level escalation will be notified, if the first level does not or cannot respond, or response is insufficiently handled and documented. - 3rd level escalation will be used in emergencies only.
+- 1st level escalation is notified in case of a critical issue if the issue cannot be resolved at the functional or project level.
+Otherwise, the situation will be handled and documented. - 2nd level escalation will be notified, if the first level does not or cannot respond, or response is insufficiently handled and documented. - 3rd level escalation will be used in emergencies only.